MrSeemsGood/AI-learns-to-play-Flappy-Bird/README.md

 50 birds per generation; best-performing bird passes its weights to the next generation with noise applied.
 Amplitude of the noise can be defined by the `noise_order` argument of `FlappyBirdAi` class.
 By default it is 0.05, which means weights are multiplied by a random float in range [0.95, 1.05].

+Watch the demo of this project here - https://www.youtube.com/watch?v=8K0HLsQlLJ0

 *P.S.
 Images used in this game AREN'T MINE, I took them from the Internet.*

 *P.S.S. thanks to https://flappybird-ai.netlify.app/ for providing a general idea on how to implement the learning algorithm!*